[Translate to English:]

 The award ceremony

-The award ceremony of the Gretener-Thürlemann Prize will take place in Zurich on Wednesday, December 3, 2025.
+The Gretener-Thürlemann Prize award ceremony will take place in Zurich on Thursday, November 5, 2026.